 Ahh, the dishwasher—your kitchen’s most trusted and well-used companion.
 Perhaps one of the best parts of enjoying a delicious meal at home is knowing that you don’t have to stand there washing each dish, bowl, cup, and mug by hand—your dishwasher will handle that pesky task for you.
 But not all cutlery and kitchenware is dishwasher friendly.
-Not all items made for the kitchen can withstand that high temperatures dishwashers have to reach to kill germs and clean effectively.
+Not all items made for the kitchen can withstand the high temperatures dishwashers have to reach to kill germs and clean effectively.
 And some are too valuable to risk being tossed around in a gymnasium of other products.
 To help streamline your clean-up routine and ensure you don’t break Aunt Helen’s treasured casserole dish, here are eight items you should never put in the dishwasher.
-On the flip side, though, these are the surprising things you didn’t know you could put in the dishwasher.

 Aunt Barbara’s treasured casserole dish…